KaranKumar-55/Prediction-of-CO2-Emission-from-Vehicles/README.md

 # Prediction-of-CO2-Emission-from-Vehicles

-Final Year Project in bachelor's degree
+My Final Year Project in which I have made a streamlit application and done many things , like gathering real dataset, cleaning and normalizing the data , fit the model with many algorithm including decision tree, linear regression, random forest and amny more.